Needlepointers.com Logo

 Start to square up your quilt by making the first corner square.

-Try to line it up straight without trimming off too much of the blocks or border.
+Line it up straight without trimming off too much of the blocks or borders.

-Use a line on the ruler to decide how much to cut off by aligning the ruler line with a sewn seam between a border or a block.
+Use a line on the ruler to decide how much to cut off.
+Align the ruler line with a sewn seam between a border or a block.
 Be sure to align with the same seam or depth on both sides of the corner.

-If the block is not straight, or blocks were not connected together with matching corners, you may need to trim a little bit off the blocks to straighten them.
+If the blocks are not straight or connected with matching corners, you may need to trim a little bit off the blocks to straighten them.
 This is completely normal!

 Even if you need to cut a bit off your blocks and lose a point here or there, the quilt will still be beautiful!